shorepine/tulipcc/docs/tulip_api.md

 patch = tulip.load_sample("flutea4.wav") # samples are converted to mono if they are stereo

 # You can optionally tell us the loop start and end point (in samples), and base MIDI note of the sample.
+# We can detect this in WAVE file metadata if it exists!
+(Many sample packs include this.)
 patch = tulip.load_sample("flutea4.wav", midinote=81, loopstart=1020, loopend=1500)

 # The patch number can now be used in the custom Tulip memory PCM sample player.